Create a launch template for an Auto Scaling group - Amazon EC2 Auto Scaling

 Important

 Launch template parameters are not fully validated when you create the launch template.
 If you specify incorrect values for parameters, or if you do not use supported parameter combinations, no instances can launch using this launch template.
 Be sure to specify the correct values for the parameters and use supported parameter combinations.
 For example, to launch instances with an Arm-based AWS Graviton or Graviton2 AMI, you must specify an Arm-compatible instance type.
-For more information, see Launch template restrictions in the Amazon EC2 User Guide for Linux Instances.
+For more information, see Launch template restrictions in the Amazon EC2 User Guide.

 Create your launch template (console)